Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

 /**
  * Gets a digital twin.
  *
- * @param digitalTwinId The id of the digital twin.
-The id is unique within the service and case sensitive.
+ * @param digitalTwinId The Id of the digital twin.
+The Id is unique within the service and case sensitive.
  * @return The application/json digital twin
  */
 @ServiceMethod(returns = ReturnType.SINGLE)